 Ajisai it’s the Hydrangea, believed to be a Japanese native flower, first discovered and cultivated here.
 In Europe, it’s also called “the rose of Japan”.
 From the Yama Ajisai, the “Hydrangea of the mountain”, a particular sweet tea called “amacha” can be obtained.

-Going to view Ajisai during the rainy season is like going to see Sakura blooming in spring.
+Furthermore, going to view Ajisai during the rainy season is like going to see Sakura blooming in spring.

 Kakigoori is the Japanese shaved ice dessert, with syrup and condensed milk on the top, to cool off during summer.
 It’s served in a bowl, with other toppings such as red beans or fresh fruit.
 You can eat it with a spoon, thanks to its soft texture similar to snow!